“How can I help heal my country through choral music?”

 For this church youth choir, connecting civil rights history to current events happened through sharing music, and taking the time to listen and learn.

-During the summer of 2018, the Trouvères Choir of All Saints Episcopal Church in Pasadena, California embarked upon an incredibly challenging, illuminating, and ultimately hopeful concert tour.
+During the summer of 2018, the All Saints Trouvères from All Saints Episcopal Church in Pasadena, California embarked upon an incredibly challenging, illuminating, and ultimately hopeful concert tour.

 In developing the tour, choir director Jenny Tisi had been inspired by the stories of Estonia’s “The Singing Revolution,” remembered in the context of our struggles here in the US today.
 “I thought about my choristers,” she said, “And the healing power they bring to me and our congregation and it got me thinking: How can I help to heal my country through choral music?”

 She found an answer in a 10-day “We Are One” concert tour of hope, healing and unity throughout the American South, retracing the steps of the Civil Rights Movement of the 1960s and learning more about current issues of social justice.

 Their first stop was Montgomery, Alabama, where they visited the Legacy Museum and the National Memorial for Peace and Justice, honoring the memory of thousands of African-American victims of lynching.
 They continued to Birmingham, where they visited the Civil Rights Institute and the Sixteenth Street Baptist Church, which still bears the scars of a 1963 white supremacist bombing which killed four young black girls.
 It was in Birmingham they first performed, in a concert which included pieces such as “We Are Not Alone”, “MLK”, “The Storm is Passing Over” and “Glory” (from the film “Selma”).